bwilli3601/HTML_CSS_JavaScript/README.md

 * What Are Best Practices for Tables and Accessibility?

 * Why Is It Important for Inputs to Have an Associated Label?

+## Workshop- Build a Tech Canference Schedule Table (schedule.html)

+In this workshop, you will build an accessible tech conference schedule table.